 If you’re a beginner swimmer, it’s really helpful for learning stroke technique and learning how to structure a swim workout.

-I have the Premium Subscription which unlocks all the workouts and recommends a Personal Training Plan that’s tailored to my speed and goals.
+I have the ELITE Subscription which unlocks all the workouts and recommends a Personal Training Plan that’s tailored to my speed and goals.

 I started with the 6-Week Get Fit Training Plan.